 Karla Dickens, Mother's little helpers VII, 2019, Inkjet print, 67 × 120 cm

 All images reproduced with permission of the artist.

-‘As Indigenous Australians we connect with County and refer to the planet as Mother Earth.
-Recently a small group of First Nation Adults and children from different parts of Australia gathered in Bingara NSW to creative a visual story.
+‘As Indigenous Australians we connect with Country and refer to the planet as Mother Earth.
+Recently a small group of First Nation Adults and children from different parts of Australia gathered in Bingara NSW to create a visual story.
 Our short film speaks of our concerns and the importance of healing ‘The Mother’ with the help of our youth, who are our future and our only hope.

 Known and respected for his great words Uncle Bruce Pascoe will not speak in this film - it is the as viewers responsibly to look hard, learn quick and listen deeply.

 What will you see?
 What action will you take?’